ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 defences.Dispose();
 ```

 One good thing to know about entity queries is that `ToComponentDataArray` might be a blocking operation.
-As we'll see later, we'll be able to run asyncronous jobs on entity component data.
+As we'll see later, we'll be able to run asynchronous jobs on entity component data.
 If you run `ToComponentDataArray` on an entity query while there's a background job modifying values of components we're trying to query, this method will block, and wait for that job to finish, before it can safely read the component data, and return the array.
 Actually, as we've created them now, even a background job just reading the component data will block the `ToComponentDataArray`; this is because it's assumed by default that we want read/write access to the data in the query.
 That's why, if we just query the data to read it, it's good to specify that we want just read-only access to the components.
 This is done with this syntax:

 ```c#
 var query = entities.CreateEntityQuery(